nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 **To add a lineup:**
 Format: `add L/ n/LINEUP_NAME`
 * Adds a lineup with the specified `LINEUP_NAME` inside MyGM.
-* The new lineup name must not exist in MyGM already.
+* The case-sensitive new `LINEUP_NAME` must not exist in MyGM already.

 Examples:
 * `add L/ n/starting five` adds a lineup by the name of `starting five` inside MyGM.